 Yunhyae Kim - Research Statement (As of September 20, 2022)

-My dissertation project “The Production of Democracy” develops a theory of hierarchy and democracy in which the political order is co-constituted by the organization of production and the organization of electoral-legislative politics.
-By ‘organization of production,’ I mean the ways social institutions structure productive cooperation by assigning rights and obligations such as ownership of productive assets, eminent domain, control rights over managerial decisions, obligations to work, and the right to strike.
-The following offers an introduction to the three parts of the dissertation project.
-Our economic cooperation is characterized not only by distributive inequalities but also by asymmetrical relations of power and authority (Part I) and that the democratic state is structurally constrained by the organization of production in its power, legitimacy, and knowledge (Part II).
-I therefore argue that we should reject the widely accepted view that construes the economy as a merely distributive, sub-political domain below the state.
-It should be replaced with a dual-core view of democratic politics where democratic production and democratic state politics stand in a relationship of mutual dependence (Part III).
+My dissertation, titled “The Production of Democracy”, develops a theory of democracy according to which the democratic political order is co-constituted by the organization of production and the organization of electoral-legislative politics.
+By ‘organization of production,’ I mean the ways that social institutions structure productive cooperation by assigning rights and obligations such as ownership of productive assets, eminent domain, control rights over managerial decisions, obligations to work, and the right to strike.
+The following offers an introduction to the three parts of the project.

+Modern economic cooperation is characterized not only by distributive inequalities but also by objectionably hierarchical relations of power and authority (Part I).
+Moreover, the democratic state cannot extinguish the objection to contemporary economic hierarchies simply by itself being democratic.
+This is because the democratic state is structurally constrained by the organization of production in its power, legitimacy, and knowledge (Part II).
+We should therefore reject the widely held view that construes the economy as a merely distributive, sub-political domain “below” and under control of the state.
+Instead, we should accept a dual-core view of democratic politics wherein democratic production and democratic electoral-legislative politics stand in a relationship of mutual dependence and co-constitute the democratic political order (Part III).

 Part I. The Hierarchical Economy

-The first part aims at developing an adequate theory of contemporary advanced industrialized economies that offers (i) their normatively and descriptively (i.e., social theoretically) accurate representation, which (ii) is grounded in their institutional landscape distinct from classical capitalism, and (iii) demonstrates not merely their distributively unequal but relationally unequal—in short, hierarchical—character (iv) without relying on metaphysically heavy group-agent concepts or highly abstract metaphors (capitalized ‘Capital’ or ‘Labor’).
-My dissertation currently has two chapters that respectively focus on labor and capital.
+The first part of my dissertation develops a theory of the modern economy that aims to be both descriptively accurate and to reveal the modern economy’s essentially hierarchical character.
+There are two chapters.

 1. The Subjection of Workers

 Are workers problematically subject to the authority of their employers?
-If so, what does the subjection consist in?
-Libertarians argue that the firm is a network of voluntary contracts with no place for subordination.
-Elizabeth Anderson (2017) and many liberal egalitarians rightly disagree but for wrong reasons.
-They believe workers’ subjection consists in the intra-firm fact that workers are monitored, directed, and sanctioned by managers.
-This account fails to refute the libertarian vision since contemporary workers, unlike their 19th-century counterparts, seem to have a standing freedom to exit employment in virtue of (i) the welfare state and (ii) the non-enforcement of ‘specific performance’ by the legal regime.
-That is, even when workers breach their employment contracts, they would not be forced to return to the job and perform the work.
-I instead propose a two-tier account, according to which workers’ subjection consists in the joint truth of (1) the intra-firm managerial authority and (2) the society-wide economic structure that leaves them no reasonable alternative to employment.
-A proper account of workers’ subjection must refer to wide-ranging institutional facts about workfare regimes, market distribution of consumer goods, private control of productive resources, the option of self-employment, the imperative of large-scale production, access to credit, and obstacles to setting up and running worker cooperatives.
+If so, what does their subjection consist in?
+Libertarians argue that the firm is a network of voluntary contracts with no room for subordination.
+Elizabeth Anderson (2017) and many liberal egalitarians rightly disagree but, I argue, for mistaken reasons.
+They believe that workers’ subjection to authority in the workplace consists in the intra-firm fact that workers are monitored, directed, and sanctioned by managers.
+This account fails to refute the libertarian vision since contemporary workers, unlike their 19th-century counterparts, have a standing freedom to exit employment in virtue of a combination of (i) the welfare state and (ii) the refusal of modern courts to grant ‘specific performance’ for breaches of employment contracts.
+Having explained what is wrong the standard account, I go on to develop a two-tier account of the nature of workers’ subjection to authority.
+According to this account, workers’ subjection consists in the joint truth of (1) the intra-firm presence of managerial authority and (2) the society-wide economic structure that leaves workers with no reasonable alternative to employment.
+A proper account of workers’ subjection must accordingly refer to wide-ranging institutional facts concerning workfare regimes, the market distribution of consumer goods, private control of productive resources, the accessibility of the option of self-employment, the social imperatives of large-scale production, the availability of access to credit, and obstacles to setting up and running worker cooperatives.

 2. Ownership and Hierarchy